twneale/corenlp-zmq/README.rst

 ===========

-This repo provides a Dockerfile and `Ansible <https://github.com/ansible/ansible>`_ provisioning script to build and run a `Stanford CoreNLP <http://nlp.stanford.edu/software/corenlp.shtml>`_ server process.
+This repo provides a Dockerfile and `Ansible <https://github.com/ansible/ansible>`_ provisioning script to build and run a `Stanford CoreNLP <http://nlp.stanford.edu/software/corenlp.shtml>`_ server process with a single ZMQ broker font-end that proxies incoming requests to one or more back-end Scala workers.
+This setup is designed to parallelize and scale reasonably well, though at a certain point there's a question whether batch-processing large documents by transmitting them over the network makes much sense.

 Running the Server
 ++++++++++++++++++